jora450000/Whatsapp-sending-for-numberlist/README.md

 # Whatsapp-sending-to-phone-numberlist
 Whatsapp sending for phone numberlist with yownsupp.

 One day I god a task to do mass sending with Whatsapp to phonelist of clients.
 It is so not good!
-But the effect from sending was null. all numbers for used in younsupp were blocked!
+But the effect from sending was null.
+All numbers for used in younsupp were blocked!

 Important